Isoprenaline: Chemistry

 Isoprenaline, also known as N-isopropyl-3,4,β-trihydroxyphenethylamine or as N-isopropylnorepinephrine, is a substituted phenethylamine and synthetic catecholamine derivative.
 It is the N-isopropyl analogue of norepinephrine (3,4,β-trihydroxyphenethylamine) and epinephrine (3,4,β-trihydroxy-N-methylphenethylamine).

 Isoprenaline is a small-molecule compound with the molecular formula C_{11}H_{17}NO_{3} and a molecular weight of 211.26 g/mol.
 It is a hydrophilic compound with a predicted log P of -0.6 to 0.25.
 For comparison, the experimental log P values of epinephrine and norepinephrine are -1.37 and -1.24, respectively.

 Isoprenaline is used pharmaceutically as the hydrochloride and sulfate salts.
 It is also used to a much lesser extent as the free base.

 Isoprenaline is a racemic mixture of levorotatory and dextrorotatory enantiomers.
 The levorotatory or (R)-enantiomer of isoprenaline is known as levisoprenaline (INN) but was never marketed.

-Synthetic analogues closely related to isoprenaline include arbutamine, dichloroisoprenaline (dichloroisoproterenol), hexoprenaline, isoetharine (α-ethylisoprenaline), orciprenaline (metaproterenol; a positional isomer of isoprenaline), prenalterol, and soterenol (3-methanesulfonamidylisoprenaline), among others.
+Synthetic analogues closely related to isoprenaline include arbutamine, dichloroisoprenaline (dichloroisoproterenol), hexoprenaline, isoetharine (α-ethylisoprenaline), orciprenaline (metaproterenol; a positional isomer of isoprenaline), prenalterol, procaterol, and soterenol (3-methanesulfonamidylisoprenaline), among others.